educloudalliance/xroad-rest-gateway/README.md

 * JSON and
 * XML response.

-Contemporary API's are capable of producing outputs in above given formats
+Contemporary API's are capable of producing outputs in above given formats.

+All we need to do is:
+* Define how we embed REST requests to X-Road SOAP message
+* Define how we embed REST response to X-Road SOAP message
+* Implement light-weight adapter for example with Python

 #### REST/SOAP with JSON
 When using REST API via SOAP, the wanted API request url is in **request** element.